damien-pous/coinduction/README.md

  - powerful symmetry arguments
  - compatibility and respectfulness

-Examples on how to use the library may be found in the associated coq-coinduction-examples package:
+Examples on how to use the library may be found in the associated rocq-coinduction-examples package:
  - a formalisation of Hur et al's toy example on divergence
  - a formalisation of Rutten's stream calculus
  - a formalisation of Milner's calculus of communicating systems (CCS)